Use this screen to configure radio settings for all access points in the network.

 This is a hardware limitation, commonly applied to most access points in the market.
 There can be 254 clients connected to an access point at a maximum (127 clients to each 2.4G and 5G band).
 To serve more than 127 2.4/5G clients in a space, a higher density of access points must be deployed.

 This option allows users to discard 802.11 a/b/g devices to use network to prevent from impact of performance to other 802.11ac/ax clients.

 This option allows users to enable mesh on 2.4GHz or 5GHz.
 After you enable mesh, there is an Auto Pairing button.
-Access points that haven't linked to the Internet are able to scan neighborhood APs to run the mesh.
+After you click Auto Pairing , access points that haven't linked to the Internet are able to be scanned by neighborhood APs to run the mesh.